Manual Installation

 SELECT, INSERT, UPDATE, DELETE, CREATE, CREATE TEMPORARY TABLES,

-ALTER, REFERENCES, INDEX, DROP, TRIGGER
+ALTER, REFERENCES, INDEX, DROP, TRIGGER permissions on the

 database.